Kung-Pao-Chicken/ctf/2017_ASIS_CTF/CaNaKMgF_remastered/readme.md

 Now we can modify the whole content of stdout!

 -- How to spawn a shell?

 -- system("/bin/sh") !

-This time we will overwrite the vtable looks like this:
+This time we will overwrite the vtable like this:

 ![alt](https://raw.githubusercontent.com/Kung-Pao-Chicken/ctf/master/2017_ASIS_CTF/CaNaKMgF_remastered/4.jpg)